bitovi/academy/src/docker/6-production-readiness/production-readiness.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aVCr1bGjw0k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Overview
 We want to make our image as lightweight as possible.
 Reducing image size will make it faster to pull and run in production.
-In its current state, our simple node app is a staggering `944MB`!
+In its current state, our simple NodeJS app is a staggering `944MB`!
 ```bash
 $ docker image ls my-node-app
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE